livingingroups/cocomo/README.md

 ## Code review

 Our eventual goal is to have all functions in the package code reviewed by at least one other person than the person who wrote the code.
 Code reviewers are credited in the function documentation under "Author(s)" (they are indicated as code reviewers).
-Functions that have not yet been code reviewed specify "NOT YET CODE REVIEWED" under "Author(s) in the documentation.
+Functions that have not yet been code reviewed specify "NOT YET CODE REVIEWED" under "Author(s)" in the documentation.
 At the time of writing, most functions have no yet been code reviewed. **If you would like to contribute to this package by code revieweing any of the functions, please contact Ari.**

 ## Contributing